Welcome to the Pregnancy Info and Advice section, and congratulations on expecting a baby!

-Most mums choose to breast feed their little ones and the Department of Health recommend that babies be breastfed for at least six months.
+It’s good to start thinking early about how you will feed your baby.
+The majority of mums choose to breast feed their little ones, and the Department of Health recommend that babies be breastfed for at least six months.

-You might find breastfeeding strange or difficult at first, but remember that there is lots of support out there.
+You might find breastfeeding strange or difficult at first, but remember that there is a lot of support out there.
 Ask your midwife to put you in touch with a teenage pregnancy midwife and teenage support group, which will be able to share lots of ideas with you.

 Whichever method you choose you should wait until your baby is six months until introducing solids.

 To find out more, you can call our Information and Advice line on 0808 802 6869.
 You can also read and watch more about breastfeeding on the NHS website or phone the National Breastfeeding Helpline on 0300 100 0212.